ppkgtmm/fake-news-detection/visualization/README.md

 **Observation**
 - Word count of each news, obtained by counting no. of parts after splitting news by space, was used to plot the above histograms
-- Looking at the overall trend, real news word count distribution plot shape is j-shaped.
-Moreover, most real news contains not more than a thousand words
+- Looking at the overall trend, both real news and fake news word count distribution plot are right skewed which means there exist some news that are longer than majority
-- Fake news word count distribution is right skewed which means there are some fake news that are extremely longer than majority.
-Apart from that, many fake news in the data collected are longer than real news
+- Most real news contains not more than a thousand words whereas serveral fake news in the data collected tend to be longer in term of word count

 ## News average word length distribution
 - REAL news